ffxx68/Sharp_ce140f_emul/README.md

 ## Acknowledgements
 All of this was made possible thanks to the help of the community of Sharp-PC enthusiasts, and in particular to the invaluable and excellent contribution by Remy, author of the https://pockemul.com/ emulator, who reverse engineered the CE-140F protocol.

-The MBed community as well was necessary to solve many issues I met along the way.
+The MBed community as well was helpful in solving many issues I met along the way.